ClickOcean/sdgarts/src/sections/Company/Company.md

 ---
 title: 'Welcome aboard our company!'
-description: 'We offer a wide range of services to meet all your needs.
-Our team consists of experienced pilots and specialists who are ready to perform any task at the highest level.'
+description1: 'We offer a wide range of services to meet all your needs.'
+description2: 'Our team consists of experienced pilots and specialists who are ready to perform any task at the highest level.'
 ---